 So as New York’s economy continues to transform, and as the arts continue to be a major engine for economic growth, we need to start making sure that local residents and local communities are benefiting from this economic activity instead of being hurt by it.

-If New York is going to welcome the Freeze with open arms, and if New Yorkers are going to support the Freeze by buying tickets, going to their events and parties, and even by buying art there, then shouldn’t the Freeze begin, at the very least, by respecting local workers and the communities that depend on those workers?
+If New York is going to welcome the Frieze with open arms, and if New Yorkers are going to support the Frieze by buying tickets, going to their events and parties, and even by buying art there, then shouldn’t the Frieze begin, at the very least, by respecting local workers and the communities that depend on those workers?

-Let me close by thanking you all for your time, and thanking those artists and individuals who have already called on the Freeze to do the right thing.
-Thank you again for listening and please tell the Freeze to come to the table with our city’s unions.
+Let me close by thanking you all for your time, and thanking those artists and individuals who have already called on the Frieze to do the right thing.
+Thank you again for listening and please tell the Frieze to come to the table with our city’s unions.
 Thank you again.